streamingfast/firehose-docs/firehose-setup/README.md

 ### New Blockchains & Firehose in Detail

 New blockchains can also be instrumented to feed Firehose with its necessary data.
-The Firehose-ACME template, custom Google Protocol Buffs, and node instrumentation are all tasks required for setting up Firehose with blockchains that don't currently have an instrumented node client solution in place.
+The Firehose-Acme template, custom Google Protocol Buffs, and node instrumentation are all tasks required for setting up Firehose with blockchains that don't currently have an instrumented node client solution in place.